Brands that employ design thinking are perhaps easier to spot than they used to be.

 Virgin Atlantic has a reputation for value and for a brand that comes with a certain nod and a wink, a vibrancy that you don’t see from other airlines.

-As Lee Coomber puts it, ‘a committment to having fun and absolutely knowing its customer.’
+As Lee Coomber put it back in 2016, ‘a commitment to having fun and absolutely knowing its customer.’

 ‘This can be seen in the end-to-end customer experience: from the way the cabin crew chats with customers to the on-board bar, designed purely to facilitate that conversation; or from seat design and the edgy safety film to advertising and airline lounges.’

-A pretty succinct definition of the function of a design team, I think you’ll agree.
+A pretty succinct definition of the function of a design team, we think you’ll agree.

 “There’s no longer any real distinction between business strategy and the design of the user experience.”